anaef/nginx-lws/doc/GettingStarted.md

 ## Exploring the Examples Website

-Once these steps are completed, you can point a browser to `http://localhost:8080/` and explore the examples.
+Once the website with examples is up and running, you can access it by navigating to `http://localhost:8080` in your web browser.

 The first example is a classical "Hello, world!".
 Its source code looks like this: